asacarny/hospital-cost-reports/README.md

 # Change log
 May 16, 2022
-* Removed NBER option from downloader script (files too out of date)
+* Removed NBER option from downloader script (the files on NBER are quite out of date)
 * Downloader script now checks if wget and unzip are installed
 * Fixed bug where script tried to label disabled variables, which did not exist
 * Correct bug that led Stata to drop first line of CSV files